 And don’t forget to optimize your pages for SEO.
 This is your extra chance to get found on Google, so make sure you use your industry keywords.

-Step 2: Launch Your Social Media Branding Strategy
+Step 2: Launch Your Social Media Brand Strategy

 Launching your brand across social media can feel overwhelming.
 It can also be terrifying if you haven’t put a plan in place.